-At Lyst Ltd (“Lyst”), we are committed to making a positive impact in the world of fashion.
-As a global shopping platform, we connect over 150 million fashion buyers with 15 thousand brands from all over the world and we take this responsibility seriously.
-Our vision is for a better, brighter and healthier future for fashion.
+At Lyst Ltd (“Lyst”), we remain committed to making a positive impact in the world of fashion.
+As a global shopping platform connecting over 122 million fashion buyers with 27,000 brands worldwide, we recognise the influence and responsibility that comes with our position.
+Our vision is for a better, brighter future for fashion.
 Our mission is to help fashion shoppers make better choices and help fashion partners find better audiences.
+We aim to achieve our mission while ensuring these choices and relationships are grounded in integrity and respect for human rights.

-We understand that our role extends beyond facilitating transactions.
-We are part of a global community and we have a responsibility to ensure that our operations and supply chains are free from modern slavery and human trafficking.
+We understand that our role goes beyond facilitating the online shopping experience.
+As part of a global community, we have a responsibility to ensure that our operations and supply chains are free from modern slavery and human trafficking.
 We are committed to acting ethically and with integrity in all our business dealings and relationships.
-We implement and seek to enforce effective systems and controls with an aim of ensuring that modern slavery is not taking place anywhere in our own business or in any of our supply chains.
+We implement, and continue to strengthen, systems and controls to help ensure modern slavery does not take place anywhere in our own operations or in the supply chains connected to our platform.

 Lyst was founded in 2010 and is registered in the UK.
-We operate from headquarters in London with over 150 employees in order to deliver a personalised shopping experience on our web and app platforms to customers all over the world.
-Lyst is committed to conducting its business fairly, honestly and openly; ensuring that there is transparency in our own business and in our approach to addressing modern slavery throughout our supply chains.
-We strive to maintain high ethical standards across all aspects of our operations and expect the same from our partners, suppliers and contractors.
+We operate from our headquarters in London with over 140 employees, delivering a personalised shopping experience to customers around the world via our web and app platforms.
+We are committed to conducting our business fairly, honestly and transparently, ensuring that these principles extend across our supply chains.
+We expect the same high standards from all of our partners, suppliers and contractors.

 To combat modern slavery effectively, we have implemented the following measures:

-To ensure adherence with our legal requirements Lyst engaged with experts to start to implement a fit for purpose responsible sourcing system relevant to Lyst’s activities.
-This will enable us to share information with both partners and customers, aiming to influence the sustainable choices they can make.
-During this financial year, we have established a Code of Conduct and Responsible Sourcing Policy, setting out the standards Lyst asks of its stakeholders in order to conduct any business relationship with us.
+To ensure adherence with our legal requirements Lyst continued to operate under expert guidance from FY24 which outlined a fit for purpose responsible sourcing system relevant to Lyst’s activities.
+This enabled us to share information with both partners and customers, aiming to influence the sustainable choices they can make.
+We have an established Code of Conduct and Responsible Sourcing Policy, setting out the standards Lyst asks of its stakeholders in order to conduct any business relationship with us.

 We also have policies in place to ensure that we meet our responsibilities to respect and protect human rights, including discrimination and human rights; promoting diversity and inclusion; access to grievance remedies; access to and communication of information and data; safety, security and wellbeing; health and safety; employee code of conduct and ethics and whistleblowing, all of which are easily accessible for our employees to view in our employee handbook.
 These policies have also been adapted for any contractors engaged by Lyst, forming a contractor handbook with associated policies.